AN ACT RELATING TO USE OF VERMONT PRODUCTS AND NUTRITION EDUCATION IN SCHOOLS

 (4) The Vermont economy benefits when the agricultural sector is strong.
 Agriculture accounts for 14 percent of Vermont’s gross domestic product and 16 percent of Vermont jobs are in or related to agriculture.

-(b) Therefore, in order to encourage healthy and lifelong habits of eating nutritious local food as well as to foster relationships among farmers and schoolchildren, school personnel, and other adults in the Vermont community, it is the intent of this act to provide aid and incentives to local school districts and state agencies and farmers to:
+(b) Therefore, in order to encourage healthy and lifelong habits of eating nutritious local food as well as to foster relationships among farmers and schoolchildren, school personnel, and other adults in the Vermont community, it is the intent of this act to provide aid and incentives to local school districts, regulated child care providers, state agencies and farmers to:

 (1) serve food to Vermont students and adults that is as fresh and as nutritious as possible;